Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 She jolted when she felt a hand grasp hers and turned to smile at Shera.
 This was it.
 They stood lined up like homeless puppies, waiting to find out who would get taken home on adoption day.
 Actually, this was worse than puppies seeking love and affection.
 This was like standing in gym class hoping one of the team captains would pick her…and preferably not last.

-B.G. picked first.
+B.G. chose first.
 Then Colbee selected Brylee.
 No big surprise there.

 Then it was Jax’s turn.
 Kendra closed her eyes and held her breath.
 Shera squeezed her hand more tightly.